shd101wyy/Yo/DESIGN.md

   let x = String.from("Hello");

   // If `x` is not consumed, it will be dropped at the end of the scope implicitly.
+  // The user needs to import the `drop` function.
+If no such function is found, it will be a compiler error.
   // drop(x); // This will be called implicitly.
 }
 ```